 - The Committee shall have powers to co-opt any person with particular expertise pertinent to the Committee’s agenda (whether a Fellow/Member or not) to attend meetings.
 Co-opted members will not have any voting rights.

-- The term of office for each member will be 5 years.
-Upon completion of 5 years, a member will not be eligible for re-election for a minimum period of 1 year.
+- The term of office for each member will be 3 years.

 - Individuals moving away from a country/region must resign their position on the Representative Committee.